Global Management Practice (CEMS6004)

 What distinguishes successful from unsuccessful managers when doing business internationally?
-This unit will address this question by exposing students to experiential teaching methods and state-of-the-art theory.
-The unit will start with a self-assessment of individual competencies, traits and assumptions.
-This assessment will serve as a ground for students' developmental journey throughout the course, in which they will explore individual, cultural, ethical, and social factors affecting management practice.
-In particular, the students will be asked to reflect upon a variety of management assumptions, different leadership styles, team management approaches, decision making processes, and communication patterns in order to achieve a higher level of global management practice competency.
-This unit of study explores these issues using theory, empirical evidence, case studies, simulations, self-reflection, and group projects to both enlighten and challenge participants.
+This unit addresses this question by exposing students to experiential teaching methods and state-of-the-art theory.
+The unit starts with a self-assessment of individual competencies, traits and assumptions.
+This assessment serves as a ground for students' developmental journey throughout the unit, in which they explore the cultural, ethical, and social factors affecting management practice.
+In particular, students are asked to reflect upon a variety of management assumptions, different leadership styles and team management approaches, various decision making processes and communication patterns in order to achieve a higher level of global management practice competency.
+This unit of study explores these issues using theory, empirical evidence, case studies, role plays, self-reflection, and group projects to both enlighten and challenge participants.

 Our courses that offer this unit of study